lacework/terraform-gcp-gcr/README.md

 A Terraform Module to integrate Google Container Registries (GCR) with Lacework.

 :warning: - **NOTE:** When using an existing Service Account, Terraform cannot work out whether a role has already been applied.
-This mean when running the destroy step, existing roles may be removed from the Service Account.
+This means when running the destroy step, existing roles may be removed from the Service Account.
 If this Service Account is managed by  another Terraform module, you can re-run apply on the other module and this will re-add the role.

 Alternatively, it is possible to remove the offending roles from the state file before destroy, preventing the role(s)